iiTONELOC/trashscanner-web-app/docs/upload-picture-desktop/upload-desktop-readme.md

 ## Create a Default List

-When using TrashScan&#8482; _The Device_, or a TrashScanner&#8482;, the scanner will create a default list for the user if one doesn't already exist.
-However, a default list is not created when a new account is created, so this will have to be done manually.
+When using TrashScan&#8482; _The Device_, or a TrashScanner&#8482;, the scanner will create a default list in the application for the user if one doesn't already exist.
+However, a default list is not created when a new account is created.

+If not using the scanner or you don't want to rename the list later you can create one manually.

 After you have logged in or created an account, you will be taken to the default view.
 This view is like a dashboard where you can create, view, edit, or delete lists.

-To make sure you are in the right location you can check the navigation bar on the top right of the page. `My Lists` should be blue and underlined.
+To make sure you are in the right location, you can check the navigation bar on the top right of the page. `My Lists` should be blue and underlined.
 If your page doesn't look like Figure 1 below, click on the My lists navigation link in your browser to navigate to the correct location.

 ### Figure 1

 _My Lists - Default View_
 ![My Lists Nav View - Desktop](./images/trashscan-computer-mylists-min.png)

 Now that we are in the right place, click on the green `+ Add List` button.
-You should see the following:
+You should see a form like the one in Figure 2:

 ### Figure 2

 _Add List Form_
 ![Add List - Desktop](./images/trashscan-addlist-desktop-min.png)

 Enter a name for your list.

 Names must have at least three characters.
 Make sure you click the box below `Set As Default` to designate this as a default list.

 > Note: This isn't actually required if you are not using the standalone scanner for barcode scanning, but setting this won't break anything or cause any weird issues.